pittcsc/pittcswiki/docs/setup-dev.md

-# Contributing to the PittCSWiki!
+# Contributing to The Pitt CS Wiki!

 There are a few different ways that you can contribute, you can add additional material to an existing guide, create a new guide, or work on dev material!
 We'll walk you through how to do each one below